preeti276/Machine-Learning-Models/README.md

-# Machine Learning Models for Regression and Classification
+# Machine Learning Algorithms
-This repository contains jupyter notebooks providing an implementation of basic Machine Learning models:
+This repository contains jupyter notebooks providing an implementation of basic Machine Learning models for regression and classification.

 ## Notebook 1: Nearest Neighbours Classification
 It contains an implementation of nearest neighbours methods for classification: